skycoin/skywire-testnet/docs/api/ManagerAPI.md

 ```

 ### Get Node Information
 Get detailed information from the Manager about the specified Node.
-The Node key must be passed as a query string to the URI.
+The Node Key must be passed as a query string to the `key` parameter on the URI.

 Use the `/conn/getAll` to obtain a list of the connect Node keys, then use one of the returned Node Keys as input to this API request.

+This API will provide the `IP:PORT` of the Node.
+This information will be required to make API requests to the Node using the `/req` API.

-Note: You must have already logged into the Manager using the `/login` API, and obtained a valid token from the `/token` API.
+Note: You must have already logged into the Manager using the `/login` API.

 #### Usage
 ```